History of Torquay: Before the Norman Conquest

-The area comprising modern Torquay has been inhabited since paleolithic times.
+The area comprising modern Torquay has been inhabited since Palaeolithic times.
 Hand axes found in Kents Cavern date to 450,000 years ago, and a maxilla fragment known as Kents Cavern 4 may be oldest example of a modern human in Europe.

 Little is known of its early history until the arrival of the Roman Empire in Britain during the Claudian invasion of 43.
 Roman soldiers are known to have visited Torquay at some point during this period, leaving offerings at a strange rock formation in Kents Cavern, known as 'The Face'.
 It is possible these soldiers could have been part of the Legio II Augusta, commanded by the future Emperor Vespasian during the invasion of Britain in 43 considering his extensive actions in the South West, during which according to the Roman historian Suetonius: "He reduced to subjection two powerful nations, more than twenty towns, and the island of Vectis".